^

 Blood sugar level

-Vitamin N can reduce blood sugar.
+Vitamin N can lower blood sugar levels.

-Vitamin N, brain function and stroke
+Vitamin N, Brain Function and Stroke

-Vitamin N and glaucoma
+Vitamin N and Glaucoma

-Nutritional sources of vitamin N
+Food sources of vitamin N

-Pediatric exposure to vitamin N
+Pediatric effects of vitamin N

 Vitamin N for adults